milis92/marKdown/README.md

                 |and should be supported by almost all Markdown processors.
                 """.trimMargin()
             }
-            line { "For detailed guide and more usage examples refer to Wiki." }
+            //TODO Provide api to insert links and other in-line styles line { "For detailed guide and more usage examples refer to Wiki." }
         }
     }

-    heading(HeadingStyleMarker.H6) { "This readme page created with Kotlin DSL Markdown" }
+    heading(HeadingStyleMarker.H4) { "This readme page created with Kotlin DSL Markdown" }
     //TODO Insert code block

     heading(HeadingStyleMarker.H4) { "Exports" }

     horizontalRule()

+    line {
+        """
-    paragraph("This library is licensed under the Apache Version 2.0 License - see the [License](LICENSE.txt) file for details.")
+        |This library is licensed under the Apache Version 2.0 License
+        |- see the [License](LICENSE.txt) file for details.
+        """.trimMargin()
+    }
 }
 ```